tingnapianhai/Label-Note-Privacy-Policy/README.md

 We do not collect your information, therefore it is not possible to use your data or information.

 We do not store any PII on our own IT-systems.
-Please refer to the Data Protection Policies of the Service Providers referred to below.

 HOW WE SHARE YOUR INFORMATION